BorisMoore/jquery-datalink/README.md

 # jQuery Data Link plugin v1.0.0pre.

+**_Note_: This plugin is currently in beta form.
+It will not continue past beta, but will instead be superceded by [JsViews](https://github.com/BorisMoore/jsviews), which integrates data linking with templated rendering, using [JsRender templates](https://github.com/BorisMoore/jsrender) (next-generation jQuery Templates).**

+**See [this blog post](http://www.borismoore.com/2011/10/jquery-templates-and-jsviews-roadmap.html) for more context on the roadmap for jQuery Templates, JsRender and JsViews...**

-_Note: This plugin is currently in beta form and may change significantly before version 1.0 is released.
-See tagged versions for stable Beta releases.
+_Note: To continue to use this plugin, see tagged versions for stable Beta releases.
 Requires jquery version 1.4.2._

 Documentation for the _jQuery Data Link_ plugin can be found on the jQuery documentation site:
 [http://api.jquery.com/category/plugins/data-link/] (http://api.jquery.com/category/plugins/data-link)